MOT Test Explained

 Checks establish if the system is secured and complete.
 Catalytic converter must be present if one was fitted as standard.
 Exhaust must not be excessively noisy and not have serious leaks.

-The vehicle must meet requirements for exhaust emissions dependant on its age and fuel type.
+The vehicle must meet requirements for exhaust emissions dependent on its age and fuel type.

 The driver’s seat must be adjusted.
 All seats must be securely fitted and rear seats can be secured in an upright position.